We are accepting new clients!

 Do you offer therapy on the weekends?

-We don't offer direct therapy on the weekends, but keep an eye out for pop up events!
+We don't offer direct therapy on the weekends, but keep an eye out for pop up events by following us on Instagram! @thepowerofspeechinc

 What forms of payment are accepted?